classiebit/eventmie-pro-docs/resources/docs/2.0/fullyloaded/reserved-seating.md

 # Reserved Seating

-Add any kind of seating arrangement e.g Stadiums, Townhalls, Cinema, Restaurants, Lounges, etc.
+Setup any kind of seating arrangement e.g Stadiums, Townhalls, Cinema, Restaurants, Lounges, etc.

+In v2.0, now you can-

+1. Drag-n-Drop to adjust the seats on the seatchart image.
+2. Seat waiting list in case two users are booking the same seat, then system will block the seat for first user.
+3. Realtime seat availability check, in conjunction with above addition, this will show the blocked seat to the other users, so that they can't book the same seat

 ---